What is bronchiectasis?

 - Chronically inhaling food or liquids into the lungs

-- Airway blockage (like from an object inhaled as a child or from a tumor)
+- Airway blockage (such as from an object breathed in as a child or from a tumor)

 In many cases, the exact cause is unknown.